 Delta Air Lines plane crashes since 1970

-The following events are those involving at least one passenger death where the aircraft flight had a direct or indirect role.
-Also included are flights operated by regional or commuter airlines associated with Delta.
-Excluded would be events where the only passengers killed were stowaways, hijackers, or saboteurs.
+The following numbered events are those involving at least one passenger death where the aircraft flight had a direct or indirect role.
+Events that are not numbered are included if the are significant events as defined by AirSafe.com.
+Also included are events from Delta regional airlines.

 - 31 July 1973; Delta Air Lines DC9-31; Boston, MA: The aircraft landed short of the runway in poor visibility, striking a sea wall about 165 feet (50 m) the right of the runway centerline and about 3000 feet (914 m)short All six crew members and 83 passengers were killed.
 One of the passengers died several months after the accident.